 - Accept the truth

-1. Think long term: making money over a short period of time and being systematically right about your assumptions is something that almost no professional fund managers are even able to do.
-That means you have to accept that you will not be able as an investor to make systematically significant short-term returns.
+1. Think long term: making money over a short period of time and being systematically right about your assumptions is something that almost no professional fund managers is even able to do.
+That means you have to accept that you will not be able as an investor to make systematically significant short-term positive returns.
 Having said that, over the long run, stock markets have an upward trend and compounded interest (from stocks dividends or bond coupons) will add-up to generate additional capital.

-Consider that over the last 90 years the American stock market annualized return as displayed by the S&P500 is above 9%.
+Consider that over the last 90 years, the American stock market annualized return, as displayed by the S&P500, is above 9%.
 I am sure that strikes you as being much higher than any deposit that your bank can offer.
 The trick here is the timeframe: 90 years.
 Individual investors may be able to capture significant average return with much higher probabilities if they increase their time frame: contrary to your job, you can’t expect regular payout increase.

 Another reason why I use long-term thinking is that I wish to benefit from global trends.
 Several leading Private Banks recommend to their very wealthy clients to rely on global long-term trends as a compass for their investment.
 Let’s consider the Private Banking giant UBS, which is recommending to invest in companies linked to Automation and Robotics, Education services, Emerging Markets healthcare or Energy Efficiency.
 Don’t you think that these industries shall enjoy a significant growth cycle from where they are now?
 But can you say when?
-Isn’t next year or would it be in ten years time?
+Would it be next year or in 10 years time?
 My personal answer is that I do not mind, as my ultimate conviction is that such industries will eventually go though a very strong cycle.
 It does not matter which industries you actually have the highest convictions on.
 As for me, I believe automation will be a significant driver of growth and transformation, that is why I decided to invest in BOTZ US ETF.
 Solar energy is also a conviction play, that is why TAN US ETF is also part of my portfolio.
 Another long term strategy I use is to invest in emerging markets – see next paragraph.